 Timing may play a part in what birth defects may show up in a newborn.
 The Mayo Clinic reports that there has also been an association between Zoloft and septal heart defects (a “hole in the heart”) and omphalocele (a defect in the wall of the abdomen) when Zoloft was taken earlier in the pregnancy.
 The list of possible birth defects is growing, to include various other defects such as cranial skull defects and spina bifida.
 Zoloft has also been linked to anal atresia (malformation of the anus) and limb reduction defects.

 The plaintiffs’ lawyers need to continue to build the case through medical evidence to prove that Zoloft causes these birth defects.
 But there is enough to make claims and file a lawsuit.
 I don’t think anyone would be surprised to see these cases consolidated into a pseudo class action, i.e. a class action for the purposes of discovery about what was known and what should have been known about the association between Zoloft and birth injuries.

 Lawsuits were filed in these cases alleging Zoloft was designed, produced, and distributed without adequate labeling of known risks and warning about the drug’s inherent dangers.

 A federal judge dismissed the lion’s share of the 300 birth injury lawsuits filed by children and their parents against Pfizer that alleged that Zoloft caused birth defects in children whose moms consumed the antidepressant during pregnancy.
 The judge did not say that Zoloft does not cause these injuries.
 Instead, she said that the science is just not there to make a viable claim yet.

-But the court looked at the current science.
+Ultimately, the court looked at the current science.
 The judge considered all the scientific studies on Zoloft.
-The reality is that plaintiffs’ lawyers think that the evidence does not support a causal association between Zoloft and birth defects.
+The reality is that plaintiffs’ lawyers thought the evidence supported a causal association between Zoloft and birth defects.
 But the courts require more exacting proof.